VikParuchuri/ds-webinar/presentation.md

 ---
 # The result

-* Many turned away from machine learning
+* Many turned away
 * Important skills not emphasized

 ---
 # Questions to answer in this talk

-* What do I tell someone who wants to learn ML?
+* What do I tell someone who wants to learn?
-* How do I learn ML or improve my skills?
+* How do I improve my skills?

 ---
 # Getting more people in

 * Huge strides in past few years
-* > 100k students in Andrew Ng's first class
+* > 100k students in Andrew Ng's first MOOC

 ---
 # MOOCs